 White tents are a classic way to host your guests outside and one of my personal favorite reception options.
 Having an outdoor, tented reception will ensure that you’ll get gorgeous outdoor photos while the sun is still up and gorgeous indoor photos once the sun goes down (when artificial light (a.k.a. flash) is needed for your reception images).
 The white ceiling of the ten will allow your photographer to produce light, bright, images even after dark by bouncing their flash off of the white ceiling.
 This light bouncing off of the tent ceiling reflects back on you in a really beautiful way in photos.
 White tents tend to match the light and airy and clean and bright editing styles well – so if that’s your vision, this could be the venue for you.

 Clear tents are another great reception option, especially for those who want to celebrate amongst nature.
 Note that while clear top tents allow a continued view of the night sky and stars (dreamy!), they don’t reflect as much light as white tents.
-Other factors to weigh in are their larger price tag and the fact that while some venues offer a white tent already set up on location, I’ve yet to see a wedding venue that houses a clear top tent.
+Other factors to weigh in are their larger price tag and the fact that while some venues offer a white tent already set up on location, I’ve only seen one or two venues that house a clear top tent.
 Despite those challenges, clear top tents are stunning and bring an added elegance and ambiance to outdoor fetes.

 Barns are the perfect way to bring your rustic Vermont wedding vision to life, and we’ve seen them grow in popularity in the last decade.
 If high-quality natural light photography is a priority for you, look for barns with lots of windows or painted interiors.
 White and light-colored barns will allow for brighter images.
 The fewer windows in the barn, the darker the space will be overall.
 While photographers will bring extra lighting options with them for your reception, the background of your images will still be slightly darker in a darker barn with limited natural light.